zeez-dotcom/test-2-hr/HRPayMaster/README.md

 debugging.
 In production, these fields are omitted and only a general error message is returned.

+### Payroll run deletion safeguards

+- `DELETE /api/payroll/:id` now restores any loan balances before removing a payroll run.
+If a loan cannot be rolled back because subsequent repayments would be invalidated (for example, a later payroll run already reduced the balance), the endpoint responds with HTTP `409` (`error.code: "payrollRunLoanUndoBlocked"`).
+The JSON body includes the affected `loanId` and a human-readable `reason` so API consumers can surface actionable guidance to administrators.

 ## Employee Import Guide

 ### Preparing the Excel file